 Try the test with other disks as well.
 In fact, the Commodore 1541 drive may fail to write and read on particularly worn discs.

-V – Validate Disk, to remove any files that were not closed correctly
+V - valid disk, to remove any files that are not properly closed

 The command V it is used to validate the disk.
 The drive scans the various files on the disk and keeps only those that are open and closed correctly, eliminating those that may be left open by some program, which can cause problems.